ansys/pydpf-core/doc/source/index.rst

 Most of the DPF capabilities can be accessed using the operators.
 For more information, see :ref:`_ref_dpf_operators_reference`.

+DPF also follows a licensing strategy detailed in :ref:`_ref_licensing`.

 The following sections are summaries.
 For more information, see :ref:`user_guide_waysofusing`.

 **Accessing DPF Server files**